Business associates reviewing documents in conference room

 As a business owner you’ve put in the long hours, navigated the endless ups and downs and turned your dream into a viable business.
 Congratulations!
 But have you thought about what’s next?
 For most business owners, there comes a day when it’s time to move on.
 Maybe you want to relax in retirement, pursue a different passion or even start a brand new venture.

 Whatever your next phase entails, having a blueprint to help you transition out of your current role is vital.
-A step-by-step approach can ensure you (or your designated heir) receive your company’s full potential worth.
-Doing this on your own–or relying on only your business’ accountant or lawyer–is risky.
-It’s important to do it right and maximize the value of the company you’ve worked so hard to grow.
-Relying on a professional who knows business succession inside and out is the best approach.
+A step-by-step approach can help ensure you (or your designated heir) receive your company’s full potential worth.
+Doing this on your own–or relying on only your business’ accountant or lawyer– can be risky.
+It’s important to do it right to help maximize the value of the company you’ve worked so hard to grow.
+Working with a professional who knows business succession inside and out can assist you with understanding and planning for the various transition options available to you.

 Years of experience have shown that these are the four most common mistakes owners encounter as they navigate the transition process.